reflectoring/reflectoring.github.io/content/blog/2022/2022-01-22-getting-started-with-amazon-SQS.md

 Message attributes are structured metadata that can be attached and sent together with the message to SQS.

-Message Metadata are of two kinds :
+Message Metadata are of two kinds:

 - **Message Attributes**:  These are custom metadata usually added and extracted by our applications for general-purpose use cases.
 Each message can have up to 10 attributes.